ElProleOP/bike_rental/Readme.md

 ##  Folder Structure

--   `bike_rental.ipynb`: Prepare the data for inserting into the database
+-   `citibike.ipynb`: Prepare the data for inserting into the database
 -   `tables.sql`: SQL queries to create the database tables
 -   `views.sql`: SQL queries to create the database views
--   `Ent_Rel_Dia.pdf`: Entity relationship diagram for the database
+-   `ERD.pdf`: Entity relationship diagram for the database

 ### `Data`